moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Newly encoded objects can have a smaller send order than outstanding objects.
 * Packet loss or flow control can delay the send of individual streams.
-* The sender might not support QUIC stream prioritization.
+* The sender might not support stream prioritization.

 TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.